nerves-project/nerves/guides/advanced/porting-guide.md

 #### Iterating on the system config

-When you're tweaking your system, you'll want to use `mix nerves.system.shell` to get into the Buildroot configuration environment.
+When you're tweaking your system, you'll want to use `mix nerves.artifact.shell` to get into the Buildroot configuration environment.
 From there you can run `make menuconfig`, `make linux-menuconfig`, and `make savedefconfig` to iterate on the configuration without rebuilding from scratch every time.
 See the [Buildroot Package Configuration](https://nerves.hexdocs.pm/customizing-systems.html#buildroot-package-configuration) section for the full workflow.

 ## Where to go from here